List of characters in the Mahabharata: Alambusha

 Alambusha was a Rakshasa.
 In the Kurukshetra War, he fought from the Kaurava side.
-During the war, he defeated Iravan, son of Pandava prince Arjuna.
-Later on the 14th day of Kurukshetra war, Alambusha was killed by Bhima's son, Ghatotkacha.
+During the war, he defeated Iravan, the son of the Pandava king Arjuna.
+Later on the 14th day of the Kurukshetra war, Alambusha was killed by Bhima's demon son, Ghatotkacha.

 Alayudha

-He was a demon and friend of another demon named Alambusha.
-He and Alambusha were killed by Bhima's demon son Ghatotkacha during the Night war on the fourteenth day of the war.
+He was a demon and the friend of the another demon named Alambusha.
+He and Alambusha were killed by Bhima's demon son Ghatotkacha during the night time battle on the fourteenth day of the war.

-Ambika

-Ambika's maid

-The chief maid of Ambika was sent by Ambika and Ambalika to Maharishi Vyasa.
-From their union, Vidura was born.

 Amitaujas

 Amitaujas is the mighty warrior of Panchala Kingdom.
-He was the maharatha on the side of Pandavas.
+He was a Maharatha on the side of Pandavas.